5000 Year Journey: Time Capsule of Cupaloy

 Of amazing interest is the first category of items labeled, "Small Articles of Common Use."
 Under the subcategory, "Contributing to Convenience, Comfort, Health, Safety," our future selves will discover an alarm clock, a can opener, bifocal eyeglasses, a fountain pen and mechanical pencil set, a light bulb, a miniature (not so small) camera, a nail file, a padlock, a safety pin, cutlery, a slide rule, a tape measure, a tooth brush, tooth powder, a telephone handset, a wrist watch and a bacterial Sterilamp.

-We were mightily proud of all these items in 1939, but already some are dated and many obsolete.
-Consider the slide rule: ubiquitous among engineers in 1939, as curious today as an abacus.
-These items are surprisingly effective in centering the culture of 1939.
+We were mightily proud of all these items, and they effectively center the culture of 1939.
+Many are already quaint relics.
+Consider the slide rule: ubiquitous among engineers in 1939, and as curious today as an abacus.
 Under "For Pleasure, Use, and Education of Children," were four items: a wind-up car, a doll, a Mickey Mouse cup, and alphabet blocks.
 Childhood seems a meager affair.

 Now we get to the Grooming and Vanity of women (a hat, cosmetic kit, and a Rhinestone clip from Woolworth's), and the habits of men (a tobacco can, electric razor, pack of Camel cigarettes, a safety razor with blades, a smoking pipe, and a tobacco pouch).
-Pertaining to the games pictured and described in an included cache of microfilm, there was included a baseball, deck of cards, golf ball, golf tee, and poker chips.
+Illustrating the games described in a cache of microfilm, there was included a baseball, deck of cards, golf ball, golf tee, and poker chips.

 There we have it.
-We want our deep-future legatees to appreciate our tools for awakening, opening provisions, assisting eyesight, writing, image capture, grooming, security, arithmetic, communication, timekeeping and germicide.
+Will our deep-future legatees marvel at our 1939 tools for awakening, opening provisions, correcting vision, writing, imaging, grooming, security, arithmetic, communication, timekeeping and germicide.
 We want them to understand the importance of women's style, and the obsession of men with whiskers and tobacco.
 Propelling balls around a playing field, and tempting the odds in games of chance will be understood as important social activities.

 But there is much more.
 Under the heading "Textiles and Materials," our future selves will see we were proud of various natural and artificial textiles and plastics.
-They may scratch their heads at the toxicity (asbestos) of some cloth, artificial leather, and a version of concrete, but in general we were well equipped to make things.
-There were assorted seeds, money, electrical components, and quite a sampling of moveable type.
-A magnifying glass, a copy of the Holy Bible, some other books including a Sears Roebuck catalog, and special messages from Albert Einstein, Robert Millikan, Karl T. Compton, and Thomas Mann, plus the names of the Time Capsule creators (all men) were also included.
+They may scratch their heads at the toxicity (asbestos) of some cloth, artificial leather, and a version of concrete, but we were builders, equipped to make things.
+There were assorted seeds, money, electrical components, and quite a sampling of moveable type (will it be interpreted by that time as worship tokens to Gutenberg, God of word processing?).
+A magnifying glass, a copy of the Holy Bible, some other books including a Sears Roebuck catalog (was this the bible of Consumerism, an apocryphal relgion?), and special messages from Albert Einstein, Robert Millikan, Karl T. Compton, and Thomas Mann, plus the names of the Time Capsule creators (all men) were also included.

 As with Stonehenge, this is not a time capsule in the classic sense, but if early Americans, migrants from Beringia, had wanted to send us a message, they could have done no better than telling us about the domestication of teosinte into the food staple of the western himisphere.

-The building of time capsules became a twentieth century fad.
-It evolves from the old Masonic habit of encasing local, contemporary artifacts inside cornerstones.
+Time capsules were a twentieth century fad inspired by the old Masonic habit of encasing contemporary artifacts inside cornerstones.
 That practice began way back in the age of Gothic architecture, and every now and then a building is torn down, and the contents of its cornerstone are revealed.
 Sometimes the artifacts are retrieved during a renovation or other excavation.
 Still, the modern time capsule concept, of deliberately commemorating some social event with a message transmitted into the future, seems to have had a definite origin.

 In 1876 a New York publisher, Civil War widow, and civic leader, Mrs. Charles F. Deihm, conceived and financed the collection of centennial memorabilia to be placed in a fireproof safe until the next centennial celebration in 1976.
 Her Century Safe was on exhibit at the Centennial Exposition, and later sealed by President Rutherford B. Hayes and his cabinet.
 In 1976, with appropriate pomp, it was opened by President Ford.
 The 1900s brought a bonanza of time capsules including another version of the Westinghouse Time Capsule.
 It was entombed at the 1964 New York World's Fair a short distance from the first.
 To simplify matters, both are eligible for opening in the same year, 6939.